tailwarden/komiser/README.md

 * Get a deep understanding of **how you spend** on the AWS, GCP, OVH, DigitalOcean and Azure.

 ## Who is using it?
 Komiser was built with every Cloud Engineer, Developer, DevOps engineer and SRE in mind.
-We understand that tackling cost savings, security improvements and resource usage analyse efforts can be hard, sometimes just knowing where to start, can be the most challenging part at tomes.
+We understand that tackling cost savings, security improvements and resource usage analyse efforts can be hard, sometimes just knowing where to start, can be the most challenging part at times.
 Komiser is here to help those cloud practitioners see their cloud resources and accounts much more clearly.
 Only with clear insight can timely and efficient actions take place.

 # Getting started

 ## Download

-You can run Komiser locally, as a Docker container or running it inside a Kubernetes cluster.
+You can run Komiser locally, as a Docker container or by running it inside a Kubernetes cluster.
 Below are the available downloads for the latest version of Komiser (2.11.0).
 Please [download](https://docs.komiser.io/docs/overview/introduction/getting-started) the appropriate package for your operating system and architecture.

 ## Installation on AWS